Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/upgrade/_index.md

 ****Results****

-Now the CFTLOAD variable defined in the CFTENV member refers to the new LOAD.
+The CFTLOAD variable defined in the CFTENV member refers to the new LOAD.
 If the upgrade process fails, use the UPRS0010 JCL to restore the instance files.
-Simply set the job card, and submit the JCL.
+Set the job card, and submit the JCL.

 ## Upgrade the target instance (DATA)